A topic from the subject of Synthesis in Chemistry.

 Conclusion

-Total synthesis is the process of creating complex organic molecules from simple starting materials.
+Total synthesis is the process of creating complex organic molecules from simpler starting materials.
 It is a challenging task that requires a deep understanding of organic chemistry and the ability to manipulate molecules with precision.
+This involves strategically designing a series of chemical reactions to build the target molecule step-by-step.

 Conclusion